 Emagination Computer Camps

 Emagination blends technology learning with fun activities to create a well rounded summer camp experience.
-Two-week sessions give campers time to make friends, build self-confidence and be part of a community.
-Many campers stay multiple sessions and come back year after year.
+Two-week sessions give campers time to make friends, build self-confidence and be part of a community while learning new technology skills.
 Day and overnight sessions.

 iD Tech Camps